Martin XB-48: Design and development

 In 1944, the U.S. War Department was aware of aviation advances in Germany and issued a requirement for a range of designs for medium bombers weighing from 80000 lb to more than 200000 lb.
 Other designs resulting from this competition, sometimes nicknamed "The Class of '45", included the North American XB-45 and the Convair XB-46.
-Production orders finally went to the North American B-45 Tornado, and even this airplane served only for a couple of years before again being replaced by the much more modern Boeing B-47 Stratojet, although the B-45 had the inherent performance – especially if it was not burdened with a payload – for it to then serve as a reconnaissance aircraft.

-All of the bombers comprising the Class of '45 were transitional aircraft, which combined the power of turbojets with the aeronautical knowledge of World War II.
+All of the bombers comprising the Class of '45 were transitional aircraft, which combined the power of turbojets with the aeronautical design of World War II, notably the unswept wings and tail surfaces.
 The XB-48 was no exception, as its round fuselage and unswept wings showed a distinct influence of Martin's B-26 Marauder medium bomber.
-Still, where the B-26 had enough thrust with two massive 18-cylinder radial engines, the XB-48 needed no less than six of the new jet engines.

 At the time of the XB-48's design, jet propulsion was still in its infancy.
+While the B-26 had enough thrust with two massive 18-cylinder radial engines, the XB-48 needed no less than six of the low-thrust turbojets available at the time.
 And, although it appeared superficially to have six separate engine nacelles – that is, three under each wing – the XB-48 actually had only two, unusually wide, three-engined nacelles.
 Each of these large nacelles also contained an intricate set of air ducts that constituted the engines' cooling system.

 The XB-48 was the first aircraft designed with bicycle-type tandem landing gear, which had previously been tested on a modified B-26.
 The wing airfoil was too thin to house conventional landing gear mechanisms.
 The main landing gear was in the fuselage and small outriggers located on each wing were used to balance the aircraft.

+During development, Boeing was using German swept-wing research to develop the dramatically more capable Boeing B-47 Stratojet for the same role.
+As this outperformed all of the Class of '45, development of the XB-48 continued only as a backup in case the B-47 ran into problems, which did not occur.
+The only member of the '45 to be put into production was the North American B-45 Tornado, which only served for a few years as a bomber before being replaced by the B-47.

 Operational history

-The XB-48 made its first flight on 22 June 1947, a 37-minute, 73 mi (117 km) hop from Martin's Baltimore, Maryland plant to NAS Patuxent River, Maryland, but blew all four tires on its fore-and-aft mounted undercarriage on landing when pilot Pat Tibbs applied heavy pressure to the specially-designed, but very slow to respond, insensitive air-braking lever.
+The XB-48 made its first flight on 22 June 1947, a 37-minute, 73 mi (117 km) hop from Martin's Baltimore, Maryland plant to NAS Patuxent River, Maryland, but blew all four tires on its fore-and-aft mounted undercarriage on landing when pilot Pat Tibbs applied heavy pressure to the specially designed, but very slow to respond, insensitive air-braking lever.
 Tibbs and co-pilot Dutch Gelvin were uninjured.